Table of Contents

 10. Finish Type

-Aside from functionality and use of your range hood in the kitchen, you will want to take a look into your options for the finish.
-For example, if your range is stainless steel you will likely want the range hood to also be stainless steel for it to match.
+Aside from functionality and use of your range hood in the kitchen, you will want to take a look at your options for the finish.
+For example, if your range is stainless steel, you will likely want the range hood to also be stainless steel for it to match.
 Additionally, depending on the style of your home and kitchen, you may want to have a wood or designer finish range hood.
 You can also have the option of a copper or glass range hood as well, depending on the design of your kitchen.
 Lastly, you may be looking for an outdoor-rated range hood for an outdoor kitchen.

 That wraps up our list of ways to make the most out of a small kitchen.
 Make sure to follow us on all of our socials for updates from The Range Hood Store!